himanshu-sarkar/grade-vault/Readme.md

 # Grade Vault

-A simple terminal-based Python program that collects student marks, calculates averages, assigns letter grades, finds the class topper, and prints a clean report — all without using any libraries.
+A simple terminal-based Python program that collects student marks, calculates averages, assigns letter grades, finds the class topper, and prints a clean report card.

-Built as my **second Python project** to practice loops in real use cases.
+Built as my **second Python project** to practice loops, nested loops, lists, dictionaries, and report generation logic in a practical way.

 ---